nathan-cool/ExpenseEase/README.md

 #### Django Email
 - Django's email functionality is used to send verification emails to users during the registration process.
 - Utilizes the `EmailMessage` class from `django.core.mail` to compose and send emails.

+### Software & Web Applications Used

+#### Git
+- Git is used for version control and collaboration among developers.
+- It allows tracking changes in the codebase, creating branches for feature development, and merging changes back into the main branch.

+#### GitHub
+- GitHub is a web-based platform for hosting Git repositories.
+- It provides a centralized location for storing and managing the project's source code.
+- GitHub also offers features like issue tracking, pull requests, and project documentation.

+#### Visual Studio Code
+- Visual Studio Code is a lightweight and extensible code editor used for developing the application.
+- It provides a rich set of features and extensions for Python development, including syntax highlighting, code completion, and debugging support.

+#### Heroku
+- Heroku is a cloud platform used for deploying and hosting the web application.
+- It provides a seamless way to deploy Django applications and manages the infrastructure and scaling of the application.

+#### PostgreSQL
+- PostgreSQL is a powerful and open-source relational database management system.
+- It is used as the primary database for storing application data, including user information, expenses, and categories.

+#### Google Fonts
+- Google Fonts is a library of free and open-source fonts used for typography in the application.
+- It provides a wide range of font styles and weights to enhance the visual appeal of the application.

+#### Balsamiq
+- Balsamiq is a user interface (UI) wireframing tool used for creating mockups and prototypes of the application's user interface.
+- It helps in visualizing and iterating on the design before implementing it in code.

+#### Draw.io
+- Draw.io is a diagramming and flowcharting tool used for creating visual representations of the application's architecture and user flows.
+- It helps in documenting and communicating complex systems and processes.

 ## Testing